 Tap Into Nature

-Use art on the walls which contains calming nature images, like trees or birds in the sky, to create a really tranquil atmosphere in the room.
+Use art on the walls that contain calming nature images, like trees or birds in the sky, to create a really tranquil atmosphere in the room.
 Avoid busy jungle scenes or scary animals and opt for some nice tranquil land and seascapes that will add color, interest, and keep the room calm.
 Paint some vivid nature poems for kids on the wall.
 Also, use real plants to add to the natural atmosphere in the room and to help with the oxygen levels and freshness.
 Just make sure they aren’t in a place where your child will trip over them in the middle of the night.

 Use the Right Lights